bbawj/note-vault/Notes/Transaction Management.md

 #### Recovery with checkpoints
 1. Scan backwards identifying transactions which did not commit.
 2. If we reach END CKPT, we know that the only transactions which may not have committed must be those after the `START CKPT`.
 Thus, we can stop at `START CKPT`
-3. If we reach `START CKPT` first, we failed during checkpointing and need to search up till the earliest `START T` of those in the checkpoint
+3. If we reach `START CKPT` first, we failed during checkpointing and need to search up till the earliest `START T` of those in the checkpoint, because we know those are the transactions active at the start of the checkpoint
 4. Undo uncommitted transactions and ignore those that have committed.
 #### Limitations
 Cannot commit a transaction without first writing all its changed data to disk.
 This means we will need many disk I/O for each transaction.